Drkongy/BananaClickerMobile/Assets/Scripts/Notes.md

 Add a prestige system   - done
 Add a prestige currency - done
-Add Some Prestige upgrades
+Add Some Prestige upgrades - done

-Database update:
-Make a data base for all the users that play make an id of them make a leaderboard of top Bananas
+Managers:
+Add managers shop which allow you to buy a manager for each of the shops.
+They will automatically buy stalls for you when you have enough money. you can upgrade the speed at which they buy the stores.

 Stats update:
 Make a stats tab that records all of the players Stats Add some more stuff into settings
 Add some music
 Add a way to change the main prefix

+Achievements update:
+Make achievements that give a new currency that can be spent on cases.

+Database update:
+Make a data base for all the users that play make an id of them make a leaderboard of top Bananas

+UI revamp Update:
+Revamp the entire ui, make it look 10x cleaner add small animations to make it looks more lively different image for items that player can't afford.

 case update: